-Especially, when the weather gets unfavourable, the entire team becomes active for the safety of trekkers.
+Especially, when the weather gets unfavorable, the entire team becomes active for the safety of trekkers.
 “The entire staff sometimes wakes in shifts at night to clear the snow from the trekker’s tents,” says Sandeep.
 “I clearly remember this funny incident of Roopkund Trek.
 At Patar Nachuani, there was a sudden downpour, just before we could reach and set up tents.
 All were rushed inside a small hut here.
 Imagine 30-40 people in a small hut with heavy rainfall outside.
 Our staff then stood with sleeping mats partitioning the hut into 2 parts.
 One section where the kitchen staff started preparing hot tea and other where participants were changing,” laughs Sandeep.

 We have an enormous number of such weird incidents.
 These seem comical now but in reality, these are the heroic deeds of the team.
 You might have heard of the team members going out of their way during a rescue.
-Rescue operations actually deserve another huge article.
-The stories and efforts put by everyone are humongous.
+Rescue operations deserve another huge article.
+The stories and efforts put in by everyone are humongous.
 “We provide high-quality safety and emergency evacuation of the victims.
 This is one of the most prominent reasons why we are notable in the adventure field.
-All of us are out of sleep until the patient is reached to the hospital,” states Rakesh.
+All of us are out of sleep until the patient is reached the hospital,” states Rakesh.

 - Getting back home

 The remaining staffs start packing up the setup.
-The most important task of clearing campsite is collecting waste.
+The most important task of clearing the campsite is collecting waste.
 The accumulated waste is secured properly, to be disposed of in the base village or nearby Municipal Corporation.
-TTH supports Green Trails project, under which the trekking sites are cleaned.
+TTH supports the Green Trails project, under which the trekking sites are cleaned.
 The garbage is then carried to the base village for disposal.

 “Even after the trek is complete, we cannot take a sigh of relief until the trekkers reach to airport or stations that take them back home,” says Sandeep.
 “A trek is never successful until trekkers reach home safely.”